openmediavault/openmediavault-docs/administration/general/network.rst

 Firewall
 ========

 This is grid panel for adding iptables rules.
 This can be useful if you need to secure access in your local network.
-At the moment is only possible to add rules to the OUTPUT and INPUT chains.
+At the moment is only possible to add rules to the OUTPUT and INPUT chains in the filter table.
+The configuration to load the rules at boot or network restart is located in this file :file:`/etc/network/if-pre-up.d/openmediavault-iptables`.
+The mkconf |omv| script uses a run-parts folder :file:`/usr/share/mkconf/iptables.d` where is possbile to store custom scripts to add rules to the NAT and RAW table or the FORWARD chain,

 .. tip::
 	* To avoid locking yourself out while testing, create a cron command to run every five minutes that flushes the OUTPUT/INPUT chain.
-	``*/5 * * * * root iptables -F INPUT && iptables -F OUTPUT``
+	``*/5 * * * * root /sbin/iptables -F INPUT && /sbin/iptables -F OUTPUT``

 	* Before adding the last rule to reject all, add a rule before the reject all, to LOG everything.
 This will help understand why some rules do not work.
 The log is saved in dmesg or syslog.